-The RFP #12121 closed on January 8, 2025, and the Project issued the NOIA on February 14, 2025.
-The Project received a protest in response to the NOIA, which is currently being reviewed by the Department of Administrative Services (DAS).
-The Project anticipates that this review will be completed in early March.
-Due to the Project needing to reissue the RFP in October, and now needing to respond to a protest, the time allocated for contract negotiations has been shortened.
-As a result, the risk trend related to schedule has increased which has an impact to the overall project health.
-We do note, however, that the risks to the schedule and project health continue to be low.
-We will continue to monitor the timeline for contract negotiations over the next month.
+The Request for Proposal (RFP) #12121 closed on January 8, 2025, and the Project issued the Notice of Intent to Award (NOIA) on February 14, 2025.
+Subsequently, the Project received a protest in response to the NOIA which the Department of Administrative Services (DAS) responded to on April 15, 2025.
+Due to the Project needing to reissue the RFP in October and respond to a protest, the time allocated for contract negotiations has become compressed.